johnsonandjohnson/Bodiless-JS/packages/vital-navigation/doc/SubMenu.md

 ## Content Editor Details

-?> **Note:** No (parent) Menu Item with children can be a Link; i.e., if you add a Sub-Menu to a Menu Item, the Menu Item cannot then be a Link.
-<br><br>
-If you add a Sub-Menu to a Menu Item after having already added a Menu Link, the Menu Link will become disabled; it will re-enable if you delete all the Sub-Menu Items.

 ### Add a Sub-Menu

 01. While in [Edit Mode](/ContentEditorUserGuide/#edit-mode), select the Menu Item you'd like to add